ashbeats/illiterate/README.md

 The final goal is an app that can still __be used__, __when all ui text is removed.__

+  Can an app like paypal, youtube, etc exist without text?

 #### More research is needed.